-Instructions for Schedule I. Annuities
+Instructions for Schedules

+Schedule I-Annuities

-You must complete Schedule I and file it with the return if you answered "Yes" to question 15 of Part 4, General Information.
+You must complete Schedule I and file it with the return if you answered "Yes" to question 15 of Part 4-General Information.

-Enter on Schedule I every annuity that meets all of the conditions under General, below, and every annuity described in paragraphs (a)-(h) of Annuities Under Approved Plans on page 16, even if the annuities are wholly or partially excluded from the gross estate.
+Enter on Schedule I every annuity that meets all of the conditions under General, below, and every annuity described in paragraphs (a) through (h) of Annuities Under Approved Plans below, even if the annuities are wholly or partially excluded from the gross estate.